smart-data-models/data-models/README.md

   -    `swagger.yaml`: Automatically generated opbject to be visualized in [swagger editor](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/smart-data-models/dataModel.WaterNetworkManagement/master/Valve/swagger.yaml).
 Located in the root directory.

 To facilitate contributions and their validation, we developed:
-- [payload validator tool](https://smartdatamodels.org/index.php/check-a-schema-validates-a-payload/) for validating if keyvalues examples are valid for the json schema
 - [json schema validator](https://smartdatamodels.org/index.php/data-models-contribution-api/) for validating that the documented properties are complete and compliant with the [contribution manual](https://bit.ly/contribution_manual)

 To achieve a better performance, we need to break down silo’s of data,